During my tenure at The Daily Mining Gazette from

 The stories ranged from breaking news coverage and

 in-depth news stories to reporting on school and government meetings

 During my professional career, my writing has

-been honored with a number of awards.
-A listing of the award-winning
+been honored with a number of awards for spot news, sustained

 Over the years, I've written stories that have

 been featured numerous times on the Michigan wire of The Associated

 Press.
 Stories with my byline have run in many Michigan and